-OTHER LANGUAGES: GREEK, HEBREW and LATIN
+OTHER LANGUAGES: GREEK, HEBREW

-Also offered are language courses designed to develop proficiency in Greek, Hebrew, and Latin by developing skills in reading, writing, and conversation; to foster an understanding of other peoples and their cultural and literary traditions; to instill an appreciation of the major literary works in these languages; and to prepare students to use these languages in their careers.
+Also offered are language courses designed to develop proficiency in Greek, Hebrew, by developing skills in reading, writing, and conversation; to foster an understanding of other peoples and their cultural and literary traditions; to instill an appreciation of the major literary works in these languages; and to prepare students to use these languages in their careers.
 New Testament Greek and Hebrew are offered in the School of Theology.
-The course offerings in Latin are designed to enable students to develop proficiency in understanding the Latin language, reading Latin literature, and appreciating classical and medieval civilization.
-Latin is housed in the College of Arts and Humanities.
-For more information, please contact individual language departments.